Directed by: Alex Garland || Produced by: Scott Rudin, Andrew Macdonald, Allon Reich, Eli Bush

 Running Time: 115 minutes

 I am no die-hard fan of the writer-producer-director, a talented and versatile genre filmmaker though he may be, unlike many of my cinephile peers, given how I understand the lack of appeal of his work to mainstream audiences.
-His works are lauded as near perfect on most occasions, from Sunshine, which I found obtuse and generic, to 2015’s Ex Machina, which I found repetitive, predictable, and overrated to say the least.
-This puts me at odds with my history of championing independent genre films, including and especially my consistent appreciation for biopunk aesthetics and adult-oriented science-fiction action.
+His works are lauded as near perfect on most occasions, from Sunshine, which I found obtuse and generic, to 2015’s Ex Machina, which I found repetitive, predictable, and overrated.
+This puts me at odds with my history of championing independent genre films, including my appreciation for biopunk aesthetics and adult-oriented science-fiction action.

 Perhaps my complicated affection for Garland’s work is indicative of my ability to remain objective in analyzing film regardless of personal taste, or I am able to straddle the due respect Garland’s ambition earns from sci-fi fans as well as the narrow appeal of much of his work outside the genre cinephile base.
 I like to think I can sympathize, if not empathize with both camps, thereby connecting the man’s critical and fan acclaim with his filmography’s dearth of mainstream awards or box office success.